saraluciaossar/SQL_data_analysis/gestion_de_tablas/README.md

 # Project under review

-**This repository is currently under review.
-The content may change and does not represent a final version.**

 ### Overview

 This project focuses on designing and structuring a relational database that simulates a marketplace environment, similar to platforms like Amazon.